aksel-blaise/garymorph/analysis/linear-metrics.md

 Supplementary Material: Linear metrics of Gary type-varieties
 ================
 Robert Z. Selden, Jr.
-March 1, 2020
+March 5, 2020

-## Introduction

-This document includes supplemental materials for the article, “A quantitative assessment of intraspecific morphological variation in Gary dart points: An exercise in archaeological epistemology and heuristics.”
-The traditional linear measures of maximum length, width, and thickness were combined with stem length and stem width for this study.
-These variables represent the standard suite of metrics used to characterise Gary points in previous studies, and provide those data needed to examine whether specimens included in this study may transcend the threshold between dart and arrow points (Hildebrandt and King 2012).

-Others have noted the gradual diminution in the size of Gary dart points through time (Baerreis 1951; Ford and Webb 1956; Schambach 1998;
-Densmore 2007), thus it was necessary to begin by asking whether the size of those points aggregated for this study may fall below the arbitrary 11.8 mm dart-arrow index (DAI) threshold posited by Hildebrandt and King (2012).
-The temporal span associated with morphologically-diagnostic Gary dart points is thought to transcend the cultural shift from hunter-gatherer to emergent horticulturalist, and overlaps temporally with the advent and flourescence of the bow and arrow.
-The dart-arrow index was calculated for all specimens of Gary dart points used in this study, and none fall below the dart-arrow threshold posited by Hildebrandt and King (2012).
-It is noteworthy that others (Erlandson, Watts, and Jew 2014) have found that the DAI may not be universally applicable; however, the DAI and the threshold identified by Hildebrandt and King (2012) is a useful heuristic in this instance.

-### The Gary type prior to formal definition by Suhm, Krieger, and Jelks (1954, 430–31, Plate 94)
+## The Gary type prior to formal definition by Suhm, Krieger, and Jelks (1954, 430–31, Plate 94)

-Gary dart points were formally defined by (Suhm, Krieger, and Jelks 1954, 430–31, Plate 94), providing a description with defining morphological characteristics for a point known to investigators working across the region, but by different names.
+Gary dart points were formally defined by Suhm, Krieger, and Jelks (1954, 430–31, Plate 94), providing a description with defining morphological characteristics for a projectile point known to investigators working across the region, but by different names.
 The earliest recorded Gary dart point was excavated on September 14, 1930 by Frank Bryan (Aynesworth 1936, 76).
 The point was recovered from the chest cavity, behind the sternum of a flexed burial eroding from a wall in an active gravel pit—roughly two and one-half feet below the surface—located around 14 miles from Waco, Texas on the East side of the Brazos River in Texas (Aynesworth 1936, 76, 78–79, Plate XIV:6).
 While discovered in association with the burial, this point may have been included in the fill that was excavated when the burial was interred.
 In the same burial, a Perdiz arrow point was found lodged in the upper end of the right humerus (Aynesworth 1936, Plate XIV:4a, 4b, 5), and a small arrow point fragment was found lodged between the neck and greater trochanter of the left femur (Aynesworth 1936, Plate XIV:3).

 In Limestone County, Texas, (Bryan 1936, 83–84) found Gary points in the Delia Area (sites 7, 8, 9, 10, 11, 18, 19, and 20), the Cooledge Area